legeriergeek/Raid-Discord-Utility/README.md

 # Raid-Discord-Utility
-Raid Your Freinds With This Tool (Small Raiderz Only)
+Raid Your Freinds With This Tool (Small Raiderz Only)\
+Plz dont raid anyone